EliasOenal/verity/doc/potentialUseCases.md

 ## Monetarisation strategies:

+### General application backend / Billing data collection etc
+- Sell keys to users, allow a certain amount of zero-hashcash Cubes per key.
+  Users may be end-users, application developers or (IoT) device makers.
+  - This positions us as a resilient alternative to AWS and all the other cloud providers, offering both geo-redundancy and full provider-redundancy out of the box.
+  - For this use case, it may be best to run separate public Verity networks with a defined number of full nodes, as this defined the number of replications.
+Price should obviously scale with the number of replications, as well as with the number of geo-redundant and provider-redundant locations
+  - It may still be hard to beat traditional cloud providers on price, and hard to convince users that we're actually a safer choice than Amazon, Google or Microsoft.

 ### Microblogging
 We could try the usual combination of ads, paid featured posts, paid user verification; but I'm not too confident in any of them, and all of them basically defeat the purpose of a decentralised network.

-### Billing data / LoRa access point / General application backend
-- Sell keys to users, allow a certain amount of zero-hashcash Cubes per key (positions us as a resilient alternative to AWS and all the other cloud providers, but impossible to beat them on price for the miniscule amount of data we offer, and hard to convince users we're a safer choice than Amazon)
-- Sell keys to IoT device makers, allow them a certain amount of zero-hashcash Cubes per key.